mikegagnon/sokoban/README.md

 ## Contents

 ## Lecture 1.
-OOP Approach
+Modular approach

-I regret to report that in Lights Out and Thumb wrestling, our code was a jumbled mess of global variables, global functions, game logic, and vizualizations.
+I regret to report that in Lights Out and Thumb wrestling, our code was a jumbled mess of spaghetti code.

-In this project, we'll develop our code with better practices.
+In this project, we'll develop better code by using better design.
+Specifically, we'll be using modular design which includes OOP (object-oriented programming).

 Benefits of modular design: